aphiria/docs/configuration.md

 <div class="context-framework">

+Your global configuration is created for you in the constructor of `GlobalModule` in the skeleton app.

 <h2 id="custom-applications">Custom Applications</h2>

 This is more of an advanced topic.
 Applications are specific to their runtimes, eg PHP-FPM or Swoole.
 They typically take the input (eg an HTTP request or console input) and pass it to  a "gateway" object (eg `ApiGateway` or `ConsoleGateway`), which is the highest layer of application code that is agnostic to the PHP runtime.
 So, if you switch from PHP-FPM to Swoole, you'd have to change the `IApplication` instance you're running, but the gateway would not have to change because it does not care what the PHP runtime is.